-Building on its heritage as the oldest, continuously operating automotive program in the nation, Pennsylvania College of Technology is proud to announce a new program slated to begin in Fall 2012.
+Building on its heritage as the oldest, continuously operating automotive program in the nation, Pennsylvania College of Technology is now offering the only college-level vintage vehicle restoration program of study on the East Coast.

 Pursue your passion for automobiles by learning to restore the icons of yesterday.

 There is an ever-increasing demand to preserve and relive the golden age of automobiles.
 To restore unique and rare vehicles to their former glory takes advanced skills not practiced in today's modern collision repair class.

 This type of degree program – specializing in automotive preservation – can be found in only a handful of colleges in the nation.

 Automotive Restoration Technology at Penn College starts with developing the basic painting and non-structural repairs common to all cars, but then progresses to refining the unique skills found in:

 - Custom machining / fabrication / welding

 Students will practice their skills on vehicles built between 1900 and 1975 – including those from world renowned museum collections, such as the Antique Automobile Club of America Museum (AACA) in Hershey, Pennsylvania.
 This will allow students to learn the techniques and workmanship sought after by the most discriminating collectors and museums.

 View the classes you will be attending in the College Catalog.